+Data is telling tales about us.
+Can we trust these stories?
 DoxBox trustbot is a hot-pink ‘puppet-robot-hybrid’ who wants to chat.
-Through conversation with us, DoxBox trustbot builds impressions about us based on what we do or don’t share and which organisations do or don’t collect data about us.
-It wants to find out how carefree or cautious we are with data.
-DoxBox trustbot rewards participants for sharing with its own unique and exchangeable ‘Trust Credits’.
-While seemingly an AI, its interactions are controlled by the artist as he enacts the typical traits of technology as a “tech drag” performance.
+Through face-to-face or online conversation, DoxBox builds impressions about us based on what we do or don’t share and which organisations do or don’t collect data about us.
+DoxBox wants to find out how carefree or cautious we are with data.
+It wants us to reveal how informed we are about cybersecurity.

-Alistair Gentry says “What surprised me about my research at the ODI was that the data we volunteer is just the beginning.
+Creator Alistair Gentry says “What surprised me about my research at the ODI was that the data we volunteer is just the beginning.
 There are vast quantities of extremely valuable data generated around all of our online activities without us knowing it and then yet another layer of data that is inferred from it.
 My research led me to want to satirise how we have become a ‘product’ to the companies that create the apps as the most valuable thing about us has become our data.”

 Bespoke software, human performer, fabricated acrylic robot, artificial intelligence

 Copy That?
 Surplus Data in an Age of Repetitive Duplication

 Visit the online projects, physical exhibition closed due to Covid-19 restrictions.

 Alistair Gentry (UK) is an artist and writer, amongst other things.
 He lives in the UK, currently in London.
 His work for publication, performance, broadcast and installation is often “subversive” (SFX), at times “startling” (The Independent)…